revolalex/my-authetification-platform/README.md

 ### Vuelidate

-- import vuelidate in the component "SignUpForm.vue"
+- import vuelidate in the component "SignUpForm.vue".
 ```
 //vuelidate
 import { validationMixin } from "vuelidate";